mikegaravani/Connect-X-project/README.md

 ## Play a game of Connect X against SouthPasadena!

 1. Make sure to have the Java Development Kit (JDK) installed on your computer.
-2. Once you're in the Connect-X-project directory, run:
+2. Once you're in the src directory, run:

 	```
 	javac -cp ".." *.java */*.java
 	```
 3. And finally, to launch the game, run:

 	```
 	java -cp ".." connectx.CXGame M N X connectx.SouthPasadena.SouthPasadena
 	```